 In Galatians 6 we are told.
 Let’s not get tired of doing what is good.
 At just the right time we will reap a harvest of blessing if we don’t give up.
 Recently I wrote a post on the current events of the date I wrote it.
 I came at the topic we are talking about from a different angle.

 In the post we discuss being salt and light.
 You will like the entire post but read especially part 2.
 A Christian’s Perspective on Recent Current Events pt.
 2.

 Ask the Lord what you can do to help spread the good news about Jesus.
 Ask Him how can you reach lost people for the kingdom of God.
+By by doing the work of an evangelist.
 There are many ways to get involved in sharing the good news.

 Prayer is always the starting point.
 Pray for friends, family, and neighbors who do not know Jesus yet.